Visual & Performing Arts at JCHS

 The award-winning JCHS Visual & Performing Arts Department provides opportunities for every student to express what cannot be stated through words alone.

 JCHS incorporates visual art into all aspects of the student experience through collaboration with performing arts, integration into academic curriculum, gallery showcases and site-specific art installations.
 Student artists can develop and process film in our dark room, create relief prints on our printing press, or explore three-dimensional sculpture using our pottery wheel and kiln.
 Each year culminates with an interactive Arts Evening, open to the public, where students can showcase their work.
+You can read more about our current and past art shows here.

 Through vocal and instrumental ensembles, students advance their skills, while developing their knowledge of a variety of cultures, periods and styles.
 They may compose, arrange music, and learn the art of improvisation and accompaniment.
 In addition, they have the opportunity to perform both in the school and the wider community, including solo work, orchestral concerts, and drama production accompaniment.